E-Dubble: Background

 Wallace graduated from St. Mary's College of Maryland with a degree in political science.
 The Straight Outta St. Mary's mixtape was released on April 12, 2006, and was written by E-Dubble and Glaze who were both members of Irishtoothache.

 E-dubble moved to Baltimore to live with his friends and collaborators.
 Together they formed the hip-hop band Young English and played their first show in July 2008.
 The group went on to purchase a renovated warehouse, dubbed "The Hampden Mansion," where E-dubble would later go on to write, record, and produce his debut album Hip-Hop is Good, released on October 27, 2009.
 The next year, in August 2010, E-dubble created his YouTube channel.
 He went on to produce his Freestyle Friday series, a weekly series of free songs.

 The first Freestyle Friday track—not true freestyle raps, but composed songs—was released on February 5, 2010, with a new song released every Friday until February 3, 2011.
 He also occasionally collaborated with his band Young English, to make some of his tracks.
 A final track, "Last Man Standing", was released in 2012.
 The series was noted for its effective use of samples, lyrics and E-dubble's spoken word outros, in which he communicated with listeners.
 The pressure of writing and recording a new song every week took its toll.

-Reset EP was released on November 6, 2012, was well-received by his fans and it focused on his recovery following the Freestyle Friday era He released his final album, "Two Tone Rebel", in 2016.
+Reset EP was released on November 6, 2012, was well-received by his fans and it focused on his recovery following the Freestyle Friday era He released a single, entitled "What it Do", in October 2015, in which he looked back at his past, his love of hip-hop, and reflected on his misuse of prescription medication.
+The video was shot at the Philadelphia Folk Festival, a place of significance and tradition to Wallace and his family.
+One of the videographers who worked on the video would later say that the rapper was not in the best mental state when filming, but that Wallace "turning what troubles him into light" was one of his most characteristic traits.
+E-dubble released his final album, Two Tone Rebel, in 2016.